sander-ali/sander-ali.github.io/_projects/2025-02-23-Daily_AI_News.md

 Special topics like AI safety & ethics are included.

-Here's how to access it: <a href="https://academy.openai.com/public/content"> Link </a>
+Click on the <a href="https://academy.openai.com/public/content"> Link </a> to access it

 Credits to The AI Radar for sharing it.